 Transitioning to end-of-life care can be a difficult time for a resident and their family.
 Everyone has their own thoughts, feelings, and beliefs around death and loss.
 Developing communication at end-of-life skills are crucial for LTC team members to foster therapeutic relationships with the residents and their families, and helps to increase levels of comfort with hospice and palliative care philosophy.

-Supported by funding from the Government of Ontario, the Ontario Centre for Learning, Research and Innovation in Long-Term Care at Bruyère collaborated with Algonquin College to create resources aimed at teaching personal support workers working in long-term care (LTC) about communication at end-of-life.
+Supported by funding from the Government of Ontario, the Ontario Centre for Learning, Research and Innovation in Long-Term Care at Bruyère collaborated with Algonquin College to create resources aimed at teaching personal support workers and other team members working in long-term care (LTC) about communication at end-of-life (CEoL).

 Educational resources developed collaboratively by Algonquin College and the Ontario Centre for Learning, Research and Innovation in Long-Term Care at Bruyère.

-Presented by Ruth Richardson, Hospice Palliative Care Nurse Educator at Algonquin College, this webinar recording helps with understanding the hospice palliative care approach to inform communication at end-of-life in LTC.
+Presented by Ruth Richardson, Hospice Palliative Care Nurse Educator at Algonquin College, this webinar recording helps with understanding the hospice palliative care approach to inform communication at end-of-life in long-term care.

 The CEoL training program was developed in partnership between the Ontario CLRI at Bruyère and Algonquin College.